Construction of multi-billion shilling infrastructure projects is progressing steadily in different parts of Mombasa and Kwale counties.

-He called on the contractors to speed up the ongoing construction works of all the mega projects of roads, bridges and highways and complete them on schedule.
+He asked the contractors to speed up the ongoing construction works of all the mega projects of roads, bridges and highways and complete them on time.

 Eng Omwono said among them were the 22 billion shillings Dongo Kundu Bypass Highway, also known as the Mombasa Southern Bypass and the 4.5 billion shillings Makupa Bridge.